Aeronbroker/Aeron/README.md

 The Aeron OSGI bundles have been tested with the EQUINOX and the FELIX framework.
 Aeron requires several VM arguments for the runtime that need to be specified (e.g. in Equinox modify the config.ini file):

-* dir.config=/user/home (User home directory depending of the OS)
+* dir.config=/user/home (parent directory of the fiwareRelease folder)
-* bundles.configuration.location=.//fiwareRelease//configuration//configadmin (Needed for configure the paxlogging level)
+* bundles.configuration.location=.//fiwareRelease//configuration//configadmin (Location of the
+logger configuration file)
 * ngsiclient.layer=connector (Needed for binding the right http bundle)
 * hsqldb.directory=.//SQL_database/database (Location of the HSQLDB database)
-* tomcat.init.port=8090 (Main port of the IoT Broker REST Interface)
+* tomcat.init.port=8090 (the port the IoT Broker REST Interface will be listening to)

-In addition to that the fiwareRelease folder need to be copied in the user/home directory.
+In addition to that, the fiwareRelease folder needs to be copied in the user/home directory (or to the folder specified by dir.config).
-IMPORTANT: for Linux users if you run Aeron with administrator right remember to copy the fiwareRelease folder in the /root/ directory.

-An example of an OSGI configuration using the EQUINOX framework (e.g. config.ini) is shown below:
+An example of an OSGI configuration using the EQUINOX framework (e.g. config.ini) is shown below.
+For a working example configuration please also see the latest binary release to be found in http://catalogue.fi-ware.org/enablers/nec-iot-broker.

 ```
 ##############################